PopicLab/insilicoSV/docs/use_cases.md

 ```

-### Example 5 - Placing SVs at known regions of interest (ROIs)
+### Example 5 - Placing SVs into specific regions of interest (ROIs)

-To augment a randomized simulation of SVs onto an input reference, the user can include in the
-simulation config file the path to a BED file (or multiple) containing known element intervals (e.g.,
+To constrain the placement of SVs to specific regions, the path to a single or multiple BED files containing these intervals (e.g.,
-known repetitive elements taken from RepeatMasker).
-If the `overlap_mode` field is given a value
+known repetitive elements taken from RepeatMasker) can be provided.
+Setting the `overlap_mode` field in a specific
-(`"exact"`, `"partial"`, `"containing"` or `"contained"`), then each variant of that set will be placed to have the corresponding overlap
+variant set to either `"exact"`, `"partial"`, `"containing"` or `"contained"`, will enforce that each variant of that set
-with a randomly selected interval from `overlap_regions`.
-An example config with
+will be placed (with the corresponding overlap mode) into a randomly selected interval from `overlap_regions`.
-these inputs is:
+An example config with these inputs is:

 ```yaml
 reference: "{path}/{to}/ref.fa"